rddyas002/ardrone-dump1090-cross-compiler/README.md

 Bus 001 Device 001: ID 1d6b:0002
 ```

-If you don't see your dongle (mine is the Realtek device listed
+If you don't see your dongle (the Realtek device listed above), try
-above), try unplugging and re-plugging the dongle.
+unplugging and re-plugging the dongle.

 You may now run `dump1090`: